-On the liability side (gray bars), the System has experienced offsetting gains and losses, decreasing the UAL by approximately \$49.7 million over the 10-year period.
+On the liability side (gray bars), the System has experienced offsetting gains and losses, decreasing the UAL by approximately \$38.7 million over the 10-year period.

-Assumption and method changes (purple bars) have increased the UAL by approximately \$269.4 million over the 10-year period.
-The method changes have included changing actuarial systems in 2012, resetting the AVA to equal the MVA that recognized any remaining prior investment losses in 2014, and changing the funding method from projected unit credit to entry age normal in 2015.
-The significant assumption changes have included incremental reductions in the discount rate from 8.00% (in 2011) to the current 7.00% and experience studies in 2012, 2015, 2018, and 2021.
+Assumption and method changes (purple bars) have increased the UAL by approximately \$287.7 million over the 10-year period.
+The method changes have included resetting the AVA to equal the MVA that recognized any remaining prior investment losses in 2014 and changing the funding method from projected unit credit to entry age normal in 2015.
+The significant assumption changes have included incremental reductions in the discount rate from 7.75% (in 2012) to the current 6.95% and experience studies in 2015, 2018, and 2021.